 On this page

-In general, the entire Estonian public administration system uses the same framework of evidence-based policymaking.
+In general, the entire public administration system in Estonia uses the same framework of evidence-based policymaking.
 There is also a framework for evidence-based youth policy.
 Identification of needs for drafting and planning, implementation and evaluation of public policy measures targeting young people follows the same rules as other sectors.
-As an exception, youth policy planning relies on the youth monitoring system Noorteseire.
-The youth monitor helps to map the situation of the young people in related policy areas to create a holistic picture of the youth.
-Starting from 2019, there is a new platform called Juhtimislauad that has a specific part committed to the youth field.

 Assuring the quality of legislation in Estonia is the responsibility of the Ministry of Justice.
 The ministry has developed regulations and recommendations to support evidence-based policymaking.
 The evaluation of the expected impact of a legislative act constitutes the backbone of evidence-based policy processes, though this is not the only aspect that needs to be taken into account.
 The following documents have been adopted to support evaluation and evidence-based policymaking in general: